seaweediman/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+<u>**Use case: UC07 - Add an interview**</u>

+**MSS**

+1. User requests to <u>list all positions (UC05)</u>.
+2. User requests to <u>list all candidates (UC03)</u>.
+3. User requests to add an interview with details for the interview.
+3. HR Manager adds interview.
+4. User can see the added job position.

+   Use case ends

+**Extensions**

+* 3a.
+The given position is invalid.

+    * 3a1.
+HR Manager shows an error message.

+      Use case resumes at step 3.

+* 3b.
+The given index is invalid.

+    * 3b1.
+HR Manager shows an error message.

+      Use case resumes at step 3.

+* 3c.
+The given date is invalid.

+    * 3c1.
+HR Manager shows an error message.

+      Use case resumes at step 3.

+* 3d.
+The given time is invalid.

+    * 3d1.
+HR Manager shows an error message.

+      Use case resumes at step 3.

+* 3e.
+The given duration is invalid.

+    * 3d1.
+HR Manager shows an error message.

+      Use case resumes at step 3.

+* 3f.
+The given status is invalid.

+    * 3d1.
+HR Manager shows an error message.

+      Use case resumes at step 3.

 ### Non-Functional Requirements

 1. Program needs to run on all operating systems with Java 11 installed.